Liquid gasket flange sealant stops leakage

 - “Cured in place” liquid compression gaskets cure in seconds with ultraviolet light prior to assembly( CIP)

 - ” Formed in place” liquid gaskets cured after the parts are assembled ( FIP)

 - maintain seals

-- remain impervious to fluid flow
+- remain impervious to fluid flow, no leakage

 - remain compatible with the machinery

 Many factors influence gasket choice.
 FIP silicone gaskets are well suited for low pressure joints with large gap potential such as stamped metal cover plates ; FIP anaerobic gaskets seal high pressure joints when both surfaces are rigid.
 Cured in place gaskets are ideal for sealing joints which may be frequently serviced.